khakhalin/notes/03_Classification.md

 **L1 penalty** (lasso) is good for this: take the previous L=-∑ y log(p) + (1-y) log(1-p), and add to it λ∑|θj| , where the sum runs by dimention (variable).
 Flip signs if you like maximizing stuff, as ESL does.
 Apparently, if you do the math, you get the following link between everything: xjᵀ(y-p) = λ∙sign(θj) for each dimension j.

 ## Discriminant Analysis
-An alternative to logistic regression?
+As we'll see later, can be considered an alternative to logistic regression.
 We assume that each class density is a multivariate Gaussian:

 $Φ_k(x) = \frac{1}{უ}\exp\big( -½ (x-μ_k)^Tტ^{-1}_k(x-μ_k) \big)$,

-where უ = 2π^(p/2)∙sqrt(det(C)), and ტ is a covariance matrix.
-Without any extra assumptions, it is called **Quadratic Discriminant Analysis (QDA)**, but if we assume that all gaussians have the same shape, and ტ is shared across all classes, we have **Linear Discriminant Analysis (LDA)**.
-Apparently if you do log(P_k/P_l) for two classes k and l, you end up with an equation linear in x (ESL p108), making the decision boundary linear as well, because lots of terms cancel each out. _I don't understand the math, so park it._ Because ტ is not necessarily spherical (σ²I), bisectors are not necessarily ⊥ to lines connecting the centroids. _Here goes a formula for linear discriminant functions that I also don't quite understand:_
+where უ = 2π^(p/2)∙sqrt(det(C)), and ტ is a covariance matrix of this Gaussian, defining its shape (elongation) and orientation.
+If we don't put any extra assumptions into it, this approach would be called **Quadratic Discriminant Analysis (QDA)**, but if we assume that all gaussians have the same shape, in the sense that ტ is shared across all classes, we get **Linear Discriminant Analysis (LDA)**.
+Apparently if you do log(P_k/P_l) for two classes k and l, you end up with an equation linear in x (ESL p108), making the decision boundary linear as well, because lots of terms cancel each out. _I don't understand the math, but have to park it for now._ Because ტ is not necessarily spherical (σ²I would be spherical), bisectors of classes are not necessarily ⊥ to the lines connecting the centroids.

-The decision becomes a simple thersholding of a **lienar discriminant function**: δ(x) = ⟨x,ω⟩ against a certain threshold c, where vector ω = ტ⁻¹μ, and thresholds c = ½ μᵀტ⁻¹μ - log n.
+The decision becomes a simple thersholding of a **linear discriminant function**: δ(x) = ⟨x,ω⟩ against a certain threshold c, where vector ω = ტ⁻¹μ, and thresholds c = ½ μᵀტ⁻¹μ - log n.
 Here μ is the mean for this class, estimated as μ = ∑x/n for all xi in this class; n is the number of elements in this class.
 Whichever δ (for whichever class) has the highest value for a given x, defines the predicted class: g = argmax_k δ_k (x).
 As ტ is assumed to be the same for all gaussians, the formula for it is similar to pooled variance: ტ = ∑_i (xi - μi)(xi-μi)ᵀ/(N-K), where μi is a matching mean for point xi; N is the number of points, and K is the number of classes.
 The thresholds can also be optimized explicitly, as hyperparameters, to achieve optimal class separation.

 The results of LDA for 2 classes only match that of logistic regression if the number of points in all classes is the same.
 For more than 2 classes, it doesn't match logistic regression.